Birth of SAFA

 Objectives of SAFA

 SAFA shall, in the public interest work towards strengthening the accountancy profession and subserve in the interest of the broad economic development of SAARC Region.
 For this purpose SAFA shall undertake such functions as are necessary for achievement of its mission including the following:

-2. To participate and play the leadership role on the International forums;
+- To participate in and play the leadership role on the International forums;

-3. To promote harmonize accountancy profession in SAARC Region and in keeping with global development;
+- To promote and harmonize accountancy profession in SAARC Region in keeping with global developments;

 - To provide assistance and guidance in promoting the profession of accountancy in the countries within its jurisdiction, where the accountancy profession does not exist or is not sufficiently developed by utilizing the services of a full member or assuming the task under its own forum;

 - To promote international accounting, auditing, reporting and other professional standards and best practices in the SAFA region and to assist in the harmonization of the same with national standards, if any;